jezztify/backtesting-app/README.md

 Lightweight prototype for a manual backtesting workspace with a TradingView-like chart, drawing tools, and a tick playback system.

 > This project is for study and educational use only.
 The author does not hold liability for any damages, losses, or issues that may arise from use by other users.
+If you like this project, give it a star so others will discover it too.

 [![Watch the video](https://img.youtube.com/vi/-SRq_xEaiFg/0.jpg)](https://www.youtube.com/watch?v=-SRq_xEaiFg)
 ## Quick start